nilcons/crypto-key-derivation/README.md

 `xpub2eth.py`: stdin is an xpub, output is an ETH address.
 Easiest way to check if this is working correctly is to login into the secret key with myetherwallet and check the public key on the screen.

+`xprv2xrphex.py`: stdin is an xprv, output is an XRP secret key, usable with http://ripplerm.github.io/ripple-wallet/

+`xpub2xrp.py`: stdin is an xpub, output is an XRP address.

+`xprv2xlm.py`: stdin is an xprv, give stellar private key AND address. (see later)

 Examples: